Template Toolkit Tools

 In the Template Toolkit, there is a global variable $tools

-, which contains error descriptions if they occur during the operation of all tools.
+variable, which contains a description of errors, if any occur during the operation of all tools.

 Adding queries $tools.query.*

-This tool allows you to add queries to existing ones during the task, forming them based on already parsed results.
-It can be used as an analogue of the Parse to level function in those scrapers where it is not implemented.
+This tool allows you to add queries to the existing ones during the task execution, forming them based on the already scraped results.
+It can be used as an alternative to the Parse to level function in scrapers where it is not implemented.
 There are 2 methods:

 [% tools.query.add(query, maxLevel) %]